JohnSimerlink/tslavaluation.com/README.md

 ### vision
 - frankly, I think as a community, we could and should come up with a more accurate model than ARK, Rob, or any one actor.
 Rise of the open-source retail investors.
+- The assumption in this vision, is that the retail TSLA community has somehow been more accurate than the market as a whole (assumedly because a large portion of the market (e.g. Wall Street analysts) miscalculating/misunderstanding the non-linear nature of tsla's growth